What Are the Highest-Paying Science Jobs in 2025?

 High Paying Science Jobs That Transcend Multiple Areas of Study

-And now to wrap up our list, here are a handful of science careers that blend disciplines, innovating and advancing knowledge across the vast spectrum of science.
+And now to wrap up our list, here are a handful of the best paying science careers that blend disciplines, innovating and advancing knowledge across the vast spectrum of science.

 Each StraighterLine class includes tutoring and textbooks for no additional fee.
 So, you will always have the help you need when you need it.
 Sign up for one of our science courses today and start immediately!

-Our data for the salaries in this article was compiled and averaged from three job websites: salary.com, indeed.com, and ziprecruiter.com on Nov 14 of 2023.
-Not every job appeared on all three sites, so some of the salary data is compiled from only 2 sources.
-For more in-depth information about how these salaries are computed, here are the methodologies for each of the three websites:
+Our data for the salaries in this article was compiled from the Bureau of Labor Statistics and ZipRecruiter on September 12, 2025.
+Not every job appeared on both job sites, so some of the salary data is only from one source.
+For more in-depth information about how these salaries are computed, here is the methodology used by ZipRecruiter.com.

 Here are a few additional resources that were used in our research: